rowanparker/challenge-sidekicker/readme.md

 `docker-compose exec php bin/phpunit` <-- Execute the actual tests

-The test just verify that the validation attributes on the entities are correct.
+The tests just verify that the validation attributes on the entities are correct.
-There are no funcitonal tests.
+There are no functional tests.

 `https://localhost` to access the frontend.
 Accept the self-signed certificate.